Gilbertobal/OldBot/README.md

-# OldBot for Tibia 11 & Tibia 10 - Do not use on Real Tibia, unfortunately BattlEye is now banning OldBot with 1 day of use.
+# OldBot for Tibia 11 & Tibia 10 - Do not use on Real Tibia, unfortunately BattlEye is banning OldBot(probably some type of "blacklist).
+# Status: development currently stopped :/

 #Features List: